GannaSachkova/project4-heroku/README.md

 My goal in the design was to make it as easy as possible to access information on the site while striving for a minimalist design.
 So the website does this in a simple intuitive way with easy navigation, minimal fields.
 This application is user-friendly and interactive.
 Details of the UX design is available in the wireframes folder.
-This folder contains web page excise pages of the application.
+This folder contains web page sketch pages of the application.

-The four dominant color on the page is the grey, brown, green and the black letters.
+The four dominant color on the page is grey, brown, green, orange and black letters.

 Apps